 7. Use brackets & parentheses for additional information

-Eliminate clutter - don't let words get in the way.
-Brackets and parentheses are a part of the best practices for writing enticing product descriptions and adding extra information to your product descriptions.
+Eliminate clutter—don't let words get in the way.
+Brackets and parentheses are part of best practices for writing enticing product descriptions and adding extra information.

 Use them to give more color and detail to your product descriptions, making them more powerful and enticing.